StoccoDavide/indigo/docs_build/sphinx/Manual_MATLAB_Toolbox.rst

    animate the solution of the system of ODEs/DAEs.

 For further details, please refer to the documentation of the classes and functions.
-Analogously, the examples provided in the ``Examples`` section can be used as a starting point for the usage of the ``indigo`` toolbox.
+Analogously, the examples provided in the ``tests`` section can be used as a starting point for the usage of the ``indigo`` toolbox.